PeterMarshall29/book1/_sources/jupyternotebooks/identifiers.md

 Keywords may not be used as an identifier.

-Other words may beused as identifiers, unless they have already been used in the same {term}`scope`.
+Other words may be used as identifiers, unless they have already been used in the same {term}`scope`.

+A compilation error occurs if the compiler finds two identical identifiers - sometimes called a naming collision, or naming conflict (error).

 ````{admonition} Rules For Valid Identifiers
 :class: dropdown